-The Bible includes many descriptions of foods ingredients such as grains, honey, and fruits.
+The Bible includes many descriptions of food ingredients such as grains, honey, and fruits.
 We also know that our ancestors foraged for grass and plants' roots.
 As for dishes, there are fewer details.
 Almost everything was consumed in its natural state, except for meat and bread.

 The Biblical salad recipe I share here is based on these details.
 It includes cooked lentils, chard zucchini, and bitter greens, and it’s topped with an interpretation of the mysterious substance "manna", made with tahini, date syrup, and native spices.
 It’s a great plant-based protein dish addition to the Passover night feast (and beyond), that will transform everyone around the table thousands of years back in time.

 Serves 6-8 (if served as a side dish)

 1 cup brown/green lentils, washed and drained